DevonMorris/zettelkasten/index.md

 ## 🦾 I'm an Engineer
 You can find software that I make over at [Github](https://github.com/DevonMorris).
 Currently, I work for [Torc Robotics](https://torc.ai/) as a perception engineer.
+Reach out on [LinkedIn](https://www.linkedin.com/in/devonmorris1992/) if you want to connect professionally and talk work.
+I'll keep this site free of most work related topics.

 [^zet]: For information on how this content is organized check out [[08c80e94]]